spectrocloud-labs/alertmanager-client-go/README.md

 - **basic** - Basic usage of the library with simple alerts
 - **time** - Demonstrates time-based alerts using `WithStartsAt()` and `WithEndsAt()`
 - **audit** - Using Alertmanager as an audit log sink for CRUD operations
+- **secure** - TLS and basic authentication configuration with security validation

 See [examples/README.md](examples/README.md) for detailed information about each example and instructions on how to run them.